Struwe-like solutions for the Stochastic Harmonic Map Flow

 The additional time-regularity is obtained as a consequence of the monotonicity of $E$.
-On the other hand, the first term $I\equiv\nb\alpha\tensor\nb u$ is controlled as
+On the other hand, the first term $I\equiv\nb\alpha\cddot\nb u$ is controlled by the estimate

 where due to the a priori estimate \eqref{apriori_energy}, the r.h.s.\ in the latter bound is finite for every ``reasonable'' definition of a weak solution to \eqref{HMF}.
 Denoting by $u_j$, $j=1,2$ two solutions of the problem, uniqueness is provided by linearizing the equation for $u_1-u_2$, around the solution that corresponds to that constructed in \cite{struwe1985evolution}.
 This proof has however the disadvantage of appealing to M.\ Struwe's existence part.
 Here our uniqueness theorem, namely Thm.\ \ref{thm:uniqueness} uses a different approach, though related through technical aspects.
 This is new even in the deterministic setting, where the new proof can be computed simply by letting $W\leftarrow0$.